bogdan-szabo-sociomantic/ocean-1/README.rst

   New target `unittest` provides easy way to run all unit tests for projects on machines that have rdmd installed.
 Just including `common.mk` is enough to add it to project.
+  Also now makefiles shouldn't provide tango as a dependency or feed them to ``mkversion.sh``, as long as they are using Tango v1.0.1 or later.
+If you are using the latest Tango but you still provide a local Tango instance as dependency, the local version will be used as before.

 ``ocean.core.Enum``
   Added opIndex lookup of names / values.